 Why You Need an Experienced Oil Rig Attorney

 No matter what the companies and their lawyers may tell you after an accident or an oil rig explosion, it’s important to understand that they are looking out for themselves and their bottom lines.

 Their priority and focus is to save the company as much money as possible by paying you and your family member as little money as possible by preventing you from recovering damages in a personal injury lawsuit that you’d be legally entitled to if you had your own injury lawyer.

-See all personal injury claims we've taken on.
+See all the personal injury and accident cases our lawyers have taken on.

 Get a Free Oil Rig Accident Lawsuit Evaluation With Our Attorneys

-The law offices of Schmidt & Clark, LLP, is dedicated to protecting the rights of the American oil and gas worker and is one of the only firms willing to handle this type of complex litigation throughout the entire United States.
+The law offices of Schmidt & Clark, LLP are dedicated to protecting the rights of the American oil and gas worker and is one of the only firms willing to handle this type of complex litigation throughout the entire United States.